Best Cross-Country Ski Pants of 2026

 Cross-country ski pants are versatile for cold-weather, high-output activities, like winter running and hiking.

 This depends on both the pants and the weather conditions.
 Some Nordic pants fit like tights and don’t allow for additional layers underneath.
-Others have room for a base layer, which may be necessary for particularly cold days.
+Others have room for base layer bottoms, which may be necessary for particularly cold days.
 Ultimately, though, personal preference reigns here since everyone's body is different, and the conditions can vary significantly from region to region and even day to day.

 Cross-country ski pants prioritize breathability and mobility for aerobic activity, which means they are not as warm or protective as other winter pants.
 If you are going out in extreme cold, you will need more substantial layers than a pair of Nordic pants.